Halayudha’s Genius: The 10th-century Sanskrit lexicographer who shaped Indian letters

 Graphic with an orange DONATE button and heart icons on a dark mandala background.
 Overlay text asks to support dharma-renaissance.org in reviving and sharing dharmic wisdom.
 Cultural Insights, Personal Reflections.

-What is Abhidhanaratnamala designed for?
+What is the Abhidhanaratnamala or Halayudhakosha?